Dr. Adonis Vidu - Gordon Conwell

 Biography:

 Dr. Vidu came to Gordon-Conwell from his native Romania, where he previously taught at Emmanuel University and the University of Bucharest.
-He is a constructive theologian who is involved in a recovery of the patristic and medieval Trinitarian theology for the contemporary church, with an eye to its conceptual clarity and validity.
-Having done previous work in theological epistemology (Theology After Neo-Pragmatism, 2009), hermeneutics (Postliberal Theological Method, 2005), and the doctrine of the atonement (Atonement, Law, and Justice, 2014), his latest research focuses on a recovery, clarification and defense of the ancient rule of the inseparable operations of the Trinity (The Same God Who Works All Things, 2021).
-This project also generates a fundamental rethinking of several loci of systematic theology through the doctrine of ‘divine missions.’
+He is a constructive theologian who is involved in a recovery of the patristic and medieval Trinitarian theology for the contemporary church.
+Having done previous work in theological epistemology (Theology After Neo-Pragmatism, 2009), hermeneutics (Postliberal Theological Method, 2005), doctrine of the atonement (Atonement, Law, and Justice, 2014), trinitarian theology (The Same God Who Works All Things, 2021; The Divine Missions, 2021), his latest research focuses on a trinitarian theology of the Christian life.

 Degrees